yissok/manotes/README.md

 # TODO

 NEXT EPISODE:
-- re introduce note from shtct
-- for note name convert to date
 - implement deletion !
 - decryption batch for folder to send to shortcuts
 - fix test